KOAK

 Oakland Airport/Community Noise Management Forum

-The Noise Forum was created to address community noise concerns and make recommendations to the Port Of Oakland’s Executive Director on noise related issues at the Airport.
-Forum representatives include one elected official and one citizen from eight neighboring cities, Alameda County, Marin County and the Port Director of Aviation.
+The Noise Forum was created to address community noise concerns and make recommendations to the Port of Oakland Executive Director on noise related issues at the Airport.
+Forum representatives include one elected official and one citizen from six neighboring cities, Alameda County and the Port Director of Aviation.
 The Noise Forum facilitates cooperation between the Airport and local communities.
-Public attendance is welcomed at the Forum’s quarterly meetings, which are held quarterly, on the third Wednesday of the month, at 6:30 p.m., at the Port of Oakland Board Room, 530 Water Street, 2nd Floor, in Oakland’s Jack London Square.
+Public attendance is welcomed at the Forum’s quarterly meetings, which are held quarterly, on the third Wednesday of the month, at 6:30 p.m., at the Port of Oakland Board Room, 530 Water Street, 2nd Floor, in Oakland Jack London Square.

 The Noise Forum serves as an umbrella organization for two technical subcommittees or working groups that also meet separately on a quarterly basis.